Stock events for Harvard Bioscience, Inc. (HBIO)

 Overview of Harvard Bioscience, Inc.’s business

-Harvard Bioscience, Inc. (HBIO) is a global developer, manufacturer, and marketer of technologies, products, and services for life science applications, operating within the Healthcare sector, specifically in the Medical Instruments & Supplies industry.
-The company focuses on scientific instruments for research and drug discovery, with a diverse product portfolio supporting research, pharmaceutical and therapy discovery, bioproduction, and preclinical testing for drug development.
-Major products include fluidics and laboratory equipment, molecular and cell analysis tools, and physiology and preclinical technologies.
-The company's brands include Biochrom, BTX, CMA, Data Sciences International (DSI), Harvard Apparatus, HEKA, Hugo Sachs Elektronik, KD Scientific, Multi Channel Systems (MCS), Panlab, and Warner Instruments.
+Harvard Bioscience, Inc. is a global developer, manufacturer, and marketer of technologies, products, and services for life science applications.
+The company supports fundamental research, drug discovery, bioproduction, and preclinical testing for pharmaceutical and therapy development.
+Its product portfolio is categorized into Fluidics, Laboratory Equipment & Supplies, Molecular Analysis, Cell Analysis, and Physiology.
+Key products include cellular and molecular technology products, preclinical products, and software.
+Major brands include Biochrom, BTX, CMA, Data Sciences International (DSI), Harvard Apparatus, HEKA, Hugo Sachs Elektronik, KD Scientific, Multi Channel Systems (MCS), Panlab, and Warner Instruments.

 HBIO’s Geographic footprint

-Harvard Bioscience has a global presence with operations in North America, Europe, and China.
-The company markets its products directly in the US, the UK, Germany, France, Sweden, Canada, Italy, Spain, and China, and also utilizes a network of distributors in other countries.
-Its principal manufacturing facilities are located in New Brighton, Minnesota, Holliston, Massachusetts (USA), Reutlingen, Germany, Barcelona, Spain, and March, Germany.
+Headquartered in Holliston, Massachusetts, Harvard Bioscience has an international presence with operations in North America, Europe, and China.
+The company directly markets its products in the US, the UK, Germany, France, Sweden, Canada, Italy, Spain, and China, and utilizes a network of distributors to reach customers in over 100 countries.
+Principal manufacturing facilities are located in New Brighton, Minnesota, Holliston, Massachusetts, Reutlingen, Germany, Barcelona, Spain, and March, Germany.

 HBIO Corporate Image Assessment